-When using the information generated by value chain entities, Company C may:
+When using the information generated by a value chain entity, Company C may:

-- Reconcile the underlying data provided by value chain entities to Company D's financial reporting system to determine that the value chain entity has appropriately reflected its trade with Company D in its emissions calculation. - Obtain an understanding of the sources for the emissions factors used by the value chain entities, and determine that these are appropriate for Company C. - Obtain an assurance report by the value chain entity's assurance practitioner regarding the value chain entity's processes and controls. - Institute a manual process and associated control whereby how the data provided by the value chain entity is summarized and reported is performed and approved by separate personnel.
+- Reconcile the underlying data provided by the value chain entity to Company C's financial reporting system to determine that the value chain entity has appropriately reflected its trade with Company C in its emissions calculation. - Obtain an understanding of the sources for the emissions factors used by the value chain entity, and determine that these are appropriate for Company C. - Obtain an assurance report by the value chain entity's assurance practitioner regarding the value chain entity's processes and controls. - Institute a manual process and associated control whereby how the data provided by the value chain entity is summarized and reported is performed and approved by separate personnel.